kudajadridrizzle/kudajadri.website/src/blog/2025-07-29-honeymoon-in-wayanad-a-perfect-escape-for-couples.md

 ---
 title: Honeymoon in Wayanad - A Perfect Escape for Couples
 description: Experience the perfect honeymoon in Wayanad with our comprehensive guide.
 Discover romantic stays, activities, and the best time to visit.
+seo:
   metaTitle: "Honeymoon in Wayanad - Ultimate Romantic Escape for Newlyweds"
   metaDescription: "Plan your dream honeymoon in Wayanad with our complete guide.
 Find romantic homestays, activities, best time to visit, and travel tips for couples."
 author: Kudajadri Homestay
 date: 2025-07-29T10:00:00.000Z
 featuredImage: /images/wayanad-hills.jpg